What does our support worker do?

 Our support worker is here to help you navigate services within our community and help you create a wellness plan for yourself as you work through the challenges in your life.

-Sessions are booked during business hours throughout the week and are currently being offered by phone appointments only due to COVID restrictions.
+Sessions are scheduled during business hours throughout the week and are currently being offered by phone, zoom and in person.
 You can book an appointment to talk to our Women's Support Worker by calling the centre.

 What you can expect after you book your appointment?